 I hope you liked reading about these fascinating Inca ruins!

-If this is making you think about doing the Inca trail one day, check out my detailed guide on preparing and packing for the Inca Trail.
+If this is making you think about doing the Inca Trail one day, check out my detailed guide on preparing for the Inca Trail and also my comprehensive Inca Trail packing list.
+And for more ideas about Peru, check out my itinerary for 2-weeks in Peru.